PaLeroy/phd_defense/talk.md

 ---

-# How better than the heuristic?
+## How much better than the heuristic?

 Normalised boxplot against the expert rule-based heuristic policy.